BCDA-APS/use_bluesky/python_installation/miniconda.md

 ## Download

 Download an installer for Python v3.
 (Python v2 was end-of-life 2019-12-31.)

 Given the choice between Anaconda and Miniconda, use *Anaconda* if you want a full-featured base environment.
 Choose *Miniconda* for a minimal base environment (which makes it easier to upgrade and manage the additional conda environment we'll use for bluesky).
 Your choice.

-TIP:  With Miniconda, you usually do not add additional packages to the base environment.
+**TIP**:  With Miniconda, you usually do not add additional packages to the base environment.
 Instead, you'd create custom conda environments, as needed.
 Smaller, more specific environments make it easier to manage the dependencies (including python version) required to run certain Python applications.